GSA-TTS/tts.gsa.gov/pages/jointts/positions/position-template.md

 status_alert: true
 alert_keywords:

-# If this listing has been updated since it was published, put the updated date below in YYYY-MM-DD   # format
+# If this listing has been updated since it was published, put the updated date below in YYYY-MM-DD format.
 updated:

 # BASIC INFO